-Manitoba's newest casino is experiencing a problem in handling its customers, because business has been so good.
+Manitoba's newest casino has no deposit bonus but it is experiencing a problem in handling its customers, because business has been so good.
 The casino is having a hard time accommodating the number of customers who want to gamble on the slot machines or play a hand of blackjack on the gaming tables.

 The successful South Beach Casino is located on the Brokenhead First Nation near Grand Beach, and is a new business that opened just over a year ago.